projectfluent/fluent.js/README.md

 You'll need at least Node.js 12 LTS.
 Older versions are not supported.

-Install the build tools used by all packages (Babel, Rollup, Mocha etc.):
+Install the dependencies used by all packages:

     $ npm install

-Install dependencies of individual `fluent.js` packages which are required for passing tests:

-    $ make deps

 Build all packages at once: